Here's your guide to St. Petersburg/Clearwater area beaches and state parks

-Located in north Pinellas County on the Gulf of Mexico, this 155-acre family park features a public beach of approximatley 1,000 feet.
+Located in north Pinellas County on the Gulf of Mexico, this 155-acre family park features a 1,000-foot public beach.
 A mile-long causeway connects the swimming area with the mainland.
 It's a good spot to go windsurfing or to watch others who are.

 This small city-run park in Tarpon Springs features a quiet, sheltered waterway in the north end of Pinellas County.
 The light surf and constant breeze makes this a perfect area for windsurfing or sunset watching.

 Both sandy and rocky shores line this state park.
 Wildlife is abundant, and two bird observation areas and nature trails offer plenty of opportunities to see osprey and other native Florida wildlife.
 Sunbathing, shelling, swimming, fishing and picnicking are also popular here.